Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

-Crooked teeth in Babies.
 Occlusion refers to the relationship between the teeth of both jaws.
-A malocclusion is not only associated with the bad dental position, but rather it is any alteration in the growth of the maxillary or mandibular bone and/or dental positions that prevent correct chewing function.
-In turn it brings subsequent consequences for the teeth themselves, the gums, and bones that support them, the temporal-mandibular joint, and facial aesthetics.
+Crooked teeth in Babies are not only associated with the bad dental position, but rather it is any alteration in the growth of the maxillary or mandibular bone and/or dental positions that prevents correct chewing function.
+In turn, it brings subsequent consequences for the teeth themselves, the gums, and bones that support them, the temporal-mandibular joint, and facial aesthetics.

 According to the WHO, dental malocclusions are the third most common oral disease after dental caries and periodontal disease worldwide.

-Different factors or causes can cause malocclusions; among them, we have:
+Different factors or causes can cause malocclusions or crooked teeth in babies; among them, we have:

-That which is transmitted from parents to children, presenting an inadequate relationship between the size of the jaws and teeth and can be transmitted between families.
+That which is transmitted from parents to children presents an inadequate relationship between the size of the jaws and teeth and can be transmitted between families.

-Those habits that the baby or infant acquires in the first years of life; among them, we have digital suction, pacifier use, which influence the development of malocclusion.
+Those habits that the baby or infant acquires in the first years of life; among them, we have digital suction, and pacifier use, which influences the development of malocclusion.

 Here we have the presence of atypical swallowing, tongue or lip interposition, and oral breathing associated with adenotonsillar hypertrophy or allergic rhinitis.